2024 Entry Fees and Updated Rules will be posted and LIVE on July 31, 2023.

 15 - 19

-If registered in the RISING STARZ level all solos must compete in the RISING STARZ level.
+If registered in the RISING STARZ level, all Solos must compete in the RISING STARZ level.
 The RISING STARZ dancer CAN move down and compete in the STARZ OF TOMORROW level based on the LEVEL CALCULATOR.
 The RISING STARZ dancer CAN move up a level (ELITE STARZ) and perform in a higher Duet/Trio and Group performance based on the LEVEL CALCULATOR.
 A RISING STARZ dancer CAN perform in the non-leveled Super Line and Production Categories.
-A RISING STARZ dancer may only register a maximum of 3 SOLO performances.

 Elite Starz

-• Advanced knowledge and mastery of technical skills
+• Demonstrates advanced knowledge and awareness of technical skills

-• Advanced understanding and execution of body lines, placement, flexibility, control, stage presence and timing
+• Demonstrates advanced understanding and execution of body lines, placement, flexibility, control, stage presence and timing

-• Advanced mastery of spatial awareness and executing intricate choreography
+• Demonstrates advanced knowledge of spatial awareness and executes intricate choreography

-• Professional, sophisticated and polished quality of movement and style
+• Demonstrates sophisticated and polished quality of movement and style

-• Experienced and refined elements of performance quality
+• Demonstrates experienced and refined elements of performance quality

 TECHNICAL SKILL SET:

-• Tumbling - cleanly executes multiple roundoff back handsprings, tumbling passes, layout combinations, tucks, side aerials, front aerials
+• Tumbling - cleanly executes complex tumbling passes including multiple back handsprings, layouts, tucks, aerials, front aerials and fulls

-• Tap - accurately executes complex tap combinations with clarity, timing and musicality, displaying mastery of intricate footwork such as pullback sequences, various time step sequences, wing combinations, intricate quick rhythms executed in syncopation
+• Tap - cleanly executes complex tap combinations with clarity, timing, accuracy and musicality, displaying intricate footwork such as pullback sequences, time step sequences, wing combinations, intricate quick rhythms executed in syncopation

 6 - 8